harvard-nrg/dwiqc/docs/source/xnattagger.rst

 Configuring xnattagger
 ----------------------

-In order for *xnattagger* to work properly, it has to know what it's looking for, as it parses information about the scans.
+In order for *xnattagger* to work properly, it has to know what it's looking for as it parses information about the scans.
 Particularly, it needs to know the series name and image type that correspond to the different modalities.
 That's where the *tagger.yaml* config file comes in.
 Take a look at the example below.
 Notice that each modality has a series description and image type associated with it.

 .. code-block:: yaml